This post contains affiliate links. See my disclosure policy here.

 Method

-Add whiskey, apricot brandy, white crème de cacao, pineapple juice, pistachio syrup, half & half, coconut matcha green tea powder mix, absinthe, and cubed ice to a shaker.
+Add whiskey, apricot brandy, white crème de cacao, pineapple juice, pistachio syrup, half & half, coconut matcha green tea powder mix, and absinthe to a shaker.

 Shake for 10-20 seconds.